mathgui30/mathgui30/README.md

 I am a Junior Web Developer from Brazil

-- 🌱 Working with React at my current internship
+- 🌱 Working with React and Java at my current internship

 - 🖥️ Improving my skills with my own projects